open-make/airtrack-doc-website/code_usage.md

 - https://github.com/adafruit/Adafruit_MPR121/blob/master/examples/MPR121test/MPR121test.ino

-- To change the threshold for touch and release you need to adjust these both values in the sensor.h:
+- To change the threshold for touch and release you need to adjust these both values in the sensor.h.
+The thresholds are stored in hexadecimal:
     - define NEW_TOU_THRESH 0x02
     - define NEW_REL_THRESH 0x35